sourabh9098/Food_Delivery_Time_Predictor/README.md

 Food Delivery Time Prediction
-Predicts how long a food delivery will take based on real conditions — distance, weather, traffic, vehicle type, and courier experience.
-Deployed as a live web app that anyone can use without touching code.
+Predicts how long a food delivery will take based on real conditions — distance , weather, traffic, vehicle type, and courier experience Deployed as a live web app that anyone can use without touching code
 Live Demo: https://food-delivery-time-by-sourabh.streamlit.app/